visitscotland/vs-component-library/CONTRIBUTING.md

 # Getting started

 ## How to report a bug
-Any security issues should be submitted directly to XXXX In order to determine whether you are dealing with a security issue, ask yourself these two questions:
+Any security issues should be submitted directly to  ghsecurity[@]visitscotland.com.
+In order to determine whether you are dealing with a security issue, ask yourself these two questions:
 * Can I access something that's not mine, or something I shouldn't have access to?
 * Can I disable something for other people?

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at XXXX.
+Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at ghsecurity[@]visitscotland.com.

 ### How to file a bug report.
 You can even include a template so people can just copy-paste (again, less work for you).